MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/accessing-remote-data.md

 The eShopOnContainers mobile app uses a private cache, where data is held locally on the device that's running an instance of the app.
 For information about the cache used by the eShopOnContainers reference application, see [.NET Microservices: Architecture for Containerized .NET Applications](https://aka.ms/microservicesebook).

+> [!TIP]
->💡 **Tip:** Think of the cache as a transient data store that could disappear at any time.
+> Think of the cache as a transient data store that could disappear at any time.
 Ensure that data is maintained in the original data store as well as the cache.
 The chances of losing data are then minimized if the cache becomes unavailable.

 ### Managing Data Expiration

 It's impractical to expect that cached data will always be consistent with the original data.
 Data in the original data store might change after it's been cached, causing the cached data to become stale.
 Therefore, apps should implement a strategy that helps to ensure that the data in the cache is as up-to-date as possible, but can also detect and handle situations that arise when the data in the cache has become stale.
 Most caching mechanisms enable the cache to be configured to expire data, and hence reduce the period for which data might be out of date.

+> [!TIP]
->💡 **Tip:** Set a default expiration time when configuring a cache.
+> Set a default expiration time when configuring a cache.
 Many caches implement expiration, which invalidates data and removes it from the cache if it's not accessed for a specified period.
 However, care must be taken when choosing the expiration period.
 If it's made too short, data will expire too quickly and the benefits of caching will be reduced.
 If it's made too long, the data risks becoming stale.
 Therefore, the expiration time should match the pattern of access for apps that use the data.

 When cached data expires, it should be removed from the cache, and the app must retrieve the data from the original data store and place it back into the cache.